We may earn income from links in this post. Please read this Disclosure for details.

 10. Spy on Wild Flamingos

-There are a few salt pans areas around Curaçao that wild flamingos flock to.
-But the one where you’ll see the most of those cool and quirky pink birds in one spot is the nature sanctuary called Saliña Sint Marie on the road to St. Willibrordus.
+Much as in its sister island of Bonaire, there are a few salt pans areas around Curaçao that wild flamingos flock to.
+But the one where you’ll see the most of those cool and quirky pink birds in one spot is the nature sanctuary called Saliña Sint Marie.

 The large saltwater lake attracts colonies of them and is a favourite spot for birders and photographers.